arcsolace/neuralnetfinal/README.md

-# neuralnetfinal
+# About
-for hosting datasets and code
+This repository hosts some datasets, and that's it.
+Thanks.